fterh/sneakpeek/README.md

 * Running: `SUBREDDIT=name python main.py` (or `SUBREDDIT=name nohup python main.py &`)
 * Testing: `invoke test`

+#### Docker
+This application can be built and run as a Docker image.

 ### General
 `main.py` starts the bot and calls `scan(subreddit)` (in `scan.py`),